“Nobody Died At Sandy Hook”

 “Suspiciously convenient, if not implausible, is Dr. Carver’s role in changing the law about a year before the Sandy Hook massacre to allow keeping the names of murdered minors secret.
 The names of the murdered minors did come out within about a day or two anyway, but why have such a law except to give the authorities unneeded time to get their story straight?” pg.
 188

-As for the actual timeline, the victims’ names were released by the Connecticut State Police—who were in charge of the case—on Saturday, the day after the shooting, not “two days later.”
-The delay occurred because the victims needed to be positively identified, and their families notified.
-This is standard procedure, understood by anyone who has ever followed a criminal case or even read about a fatal car accident.
-From The Huffington Post:
+As for the actual timeline: the victims’ names were released by the Connecticut State Police, who were in charge of the investigation, on Saturday—the day after the shooting, not “two days later.”
+The brief delay occurred because the victims had to be positively identified and their families notified.
+This is standard procedure in any fatal incident.

 Police knew the names of the victims Friday, but officials said they were pending positive identification by the state medical examiner’s office.

-- CGS § 1‐210(b)(3)(B): Identity of minor witnesses
+- CGS § 1‐210(b)(3)(B) – Identity of minor witnesses

-- CGS § 1‐210(b)(11): Names/addresses of students enrolled in public school
+- CGS § 1‐210(b)(11) – Names and addresses of students enrolled in public school

 “Dr. Carver is worth additional investigation if only due to his cryptic remark that he hopes future disclosures don’t come crashing down on the heads of the people of Newtown (search YouTube.com with the key words of Carver’s name and “crashing down on the heads of the people of Newtown”).
 Over what disclosure could there possibly be negative consequences crashing down on the heads of the people of Newtown?
 No investigation or piece of journalism has yet pinned Dr. Carver down on that.” pg.
 189